magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after admin design section saved or deleted
+*  If one wants to do something after admin design section saved or deleted

 ### 41. admin_system_config_save